Posts about untimely currents

 Retreating into one’s mind and bubble, characteristic of both the 20th-century cynicism and the 21th-century zen neo-cynicism, will not save us; it will add to the destruction even if passively, by merely failing to act up against it.
 Retreating into smaller lives, moreover, is a privilege of those exactly who can nevertheless consume the world and inherit a better part of a still unjust distribution of the consequences of the environmental mutation.
 It means the evasion of our political prerogative, that is, our inevitably collective problem.

 These are historical movements that isolate experience from the world and have been positively employed in following the doctrine that nature is deterministic and a domain exclusive to science and scientists, whereas the psyche is the domain of the freedom of individuals, however impotent.
-However, an isolated psyche is nothing more but a psyche compromised and neutralized.
+However, an isolated psyche is nothing but a psyche compromised and neutralized.
 The impotence is programmatic to a habitual 20th-century politics that misidentifies it as a solution to the problem of mass upheaval and popular uprising.
-Such impotent psyche cannot orients itself in the world except by following some external authority without an ability to examine and judge.
+Such impotent psyche cannot orient itself in the world except by following some external authority without an ability to examine and judge.

 To understand, but also to modify the new cultures of coping, its neo-cynical variety, we should respond to the demand of de-psychologization and prevent falling back into nature-culture and mind-world dualisms. psychologization of human response to material exploitation has, in the end, exacerbated our condition.

 This is no different than going from the perception of cynicism as attitude to cynicism as a material effect on all landscapes.
 For longer now, we have understood cynicism as a psychological condition and response.
 But now we can speak of factual abandonment, in line with reality.
-We can detect cynicism in its silence, a silence that is a very loud representation of those bio-poor landscapes that laying waste or are being wasted.
+We can detect cynicism in its silence, a silence that is a very loud representation of those bio-impoverished landscapes that lay waste or are being wasted.

 We should dare to be integral and address the difficult silence.
 We have to become able to recall what we previously had given up personally and collectively, or in reverse, what landscapes have left us hopeless and are in need of our care.
 And thereby we can sense, again, what regions of existence are calling for our concern and care.
 And not only that, there might be a reward waiting for us: the experience that, yes, the world is more spacious than our enclosed and colonized psyches and lives, a world that can prove yet again that it is accommodating and inhabitable.